-The late Gary Provost (1944-1995) - one of America's leading writing-for-publication instructors and author of 24 books in genres that include how-to instruction for writers (of course!); novels for mystery, romance and young adult readers; biography; true crime; sports how-to; and business.
+During his lifetime, Gary Provost (1944-1995) had become one of America's leading writing-for-publication instructors as well as the author of 24 books in genres ranging from how-to instruction for writers (of course!); full-length adult and young adult fiction (literary, mystery, romance); and full-length nonfiction (biography, true crime, sports how-to, business).
 He doctored manuscripts, worked as a ghostwriter, and along the way published thousands of articles for magazines and newspapers--including columns, humorous pieces and celebrity profiles.

-Finally, if you'd like to learn more about Gary, his relevance to you and your dreams of writing excellence and publishing success, I invite you to read on.
-(If you can't do that now, why not bookmark this page for another, more convenient time.)
+Finally, if you'd like to learn more about Gary's personal story, its relevance to you and your dreams of writing excellence and publishing success, I invite you to read on.
+(If you can't do that now, please bookmark this page for another, more convenient time.)

-Meanwhile, keep on writing and learning and progressing along the path of your dream.
-One day, that dream will come true.
+Meanwhile, keep on writing and learning, progressing and growing as you continue along your journey.
+One day, your dream will come true.
 Persistence, that's the ticket!

 May you dream your dream on,

 MORE ABOUT GARY

 Whether anyone was counting or not, when Gary came into the world on November 14, 1944, he was the seventh son of a seventh son and the youngest of nine siblings.
 His Boston childhood was spent in poverty with his mother and two brothers in a poor Jamaica Plains household.
 Although they had little, Gary was content and well loved.
 At times, however, he would become painfully shy.
 For example, if any of his older siblings would show up to visit, Gary would take off and hide until after "those people" had gone.